I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-removeitemfromfolder.md

 ## -remarks
 <p>After the item has been removed from the folder, it can no longer be used for device access.</p>

-<p>After the item has been removed from the folder, it can no longer be used for device access.</p>

 ## -requirements
 <table>
 <tr>